MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bamboohr-connector.md

 ### Content

-The BambooHR Copilot connector does not support the addition of new properties or the removal of existing properties on this tab.
-Within this tab, there is a property named AnnotationSerialized that encompasses all the default properties previously mentioned.
+The BambooHR Copilot connector doesn't support the addition of new properties or the removal of existing properties on this tab.
+Within this tab, there's a property named AnnotationSerialized that encompasses all the default properties previously mentioned.

 ### Sync